 When it comes to the wellness of your family, no question should feel off limits.
 In fact, things that you may consider strange or embarrassing are actually quite common.
-Here, Portland area midwife, Mirra Nerenberg, answers some frequently asked questions about labor.
+Here, midwife Mirra Nerenberg answers some frequently asked questions about labor.

 How will I know I’m in labor?

 Every labor starts differently, but usually, it is not like it’s portrayed in the movies!
 Some women experience a low backache or loose stools right before they start having contractions.
 Cramping similar to menstrual cramps is also really normal in early labor as the cervix starts softening, or becoming effaced, and readying to open, or dilate.